MSFT-davidgregory/ADFSHydrationToolkit/README.md

  - Connect Health for ADFS has to be installed on all ADFS servers.

 ## Steps to Install and Run
  - Extract contents of .zip file to anywhere on your ADFS server
- - Open Powershell or PowerShell ISE as AdminIn PowerShell, navigate to where you extracted the package.
+ - Open Powershell or PowerShell ISE as Admin.
+ - In PowerShell, navigate to where you extracted the package.

 Then run the following to import the module:

 `Import-Module .\Install-ADFSActivity.psm1`

 It will prompt you for a valid credentials (ones used to authenticate against the SaaS apps), and your base ADFS URL (sts.domain.com) so be sure to type those in correctly.
 It will save these to individual files in /config folder for future use including an encrypted version of the password.

-Than run this to hydrate the ADFS server with the top 16 SaaS applications complete with issuance transform rules and access policies:
+Then run this to hydrate the ADFS server with the top 16 SaaS applications complete with issuance transform rules and access policies:

   `Import-ADFSApplications`